mohitsewak/RMachineLearinng/PracticalMachineLearningRMD.md

 ```

+Trying to explore the data, esp the relations between variables.

+<p></p>

-Since the data size, and number of feature vectors are huge, so reducing both the data size for plots and also the number of columns in a set of paired visualization
+<p> Since the number of features are huge, so most of the comprehensive plot based visualizations will break.</p>

+<p></p>

+<p>There we may try to see multiple subsetted plot (as some examples given), or better still, see the tabular correlation matrix of the ones which are highly correlated.
+We will do these later as for this we will have to segregate the numeric variables and conduct this analysis on those variables alone.</p>

 ```r